-The scents of the South of France are surely too complex and evocative to be captured in a sentence.
+The scents of the South of France are surely too complex and evocative to capture in a sentence.
 But there is one distinctive aroma that is often hailed as the signature scent of the province.
 Called garrigue, it comes from bushy, fragrant plants found growing wild on the limestone hills on the Mediterranean coast.
 This vegetation provides the foundation for the Côte d’Azur’s unique fragrance.
 It is a heady mix of juniper, thyme, sage and lavender (with the name garrigue used to refer to them collectively).

 Fragrance and food combine

-It is no coincidence that garrigue is a term also used in haute cuisine and wine tasting.
+It is no coincidence that garrigue is a term used in both haute cuisine and wine tasting.
 The intoxicating scents of the South infuse wine and flavour food.
 They even infiltrate culture and history.
 The link between food, fragrance and the South of France is one of things that makes this region so special.

 “Pleasure is the flower that passes; remembrance, the lasting perfume” – Jean de Boufflers

-For those dreaming of the French Riviera, Le Méridien Hotels & Resorts has bravely attempted to bottle the scent of the region.
+For those dreaming of the French Riviera, Le Méridien Hotels & Resorts have bravely attempted to bottle the scent of the region.
 Named LM002 to resemble an airplane tail number, this perfume is a nod to the Golden Age of Travel.
 The perfume combines atlas cedar, neroli blossom and black amber.
 Musk, sandalwood bark, caviar lime and fig, combine with Provence cypress, freesia and star jasmine.
 The scent has been created to evoke the glamorous golden age of the Cote d’Azur.
-The company describes it as “a lingering aperitif, a refreshing breeze soaked with salt water, the slow rise of jasmine at night – late summer along the French Riviera redolent of relaxed sophistication.”
+The company calls it “a lingering aperitif, a refreshing breeze soaked with salt water, the slow rise of jasmine at night – late summer along the French Riviera redolent of relaxed sophistication.”

 Let your nose guide you